linebender/vello/doc/roadmap_2023.md

 ## Maybe

-The subprojects in this section are things we've thought about, and for which we think the Vello architecture can be adapted, but will be driven primarily by need.
+The subprojects in this section are things we've thought about, and for which we think the Vello architecture can be adapted.
+If there is strong need for some use case, we should be able to accomplish these, otherwise we prefer to keep our focus

 ### Native renderers